computerrock/javascript-team-toolbox/sass-scss-project-architecture.md

 there is no precedence or hierarchy.

 * **Element** is a child of the primary block, such as `.cn-c-card__title`.
 Elements are parts of a block and have no standalone meaning.
 Any element is semantically tied to its block.
+Elements can be nested while inside one block, but they are still named as if in root of block (incorrect: `.cn-c-card__top-section__title`, correct: `.cn-c-card__section-title`).

 * **Modifier** is a variation of a component style, such as `.cn-c-alert--error`.
 Modifiers are flags on blocks or elements.
-Use them to change appearance or behaviour.
+Use them to change appearance or behaviour of block/element.
+If blocks and elements are nouns, modifiers are adjectives.

 For block, element and modifier names we always use *kebab-case*.
 We prefer to use full nouns instead of abbreviations.
 You can read more about [BEM methodology](http://getbem.com/) on official documentation page.